HugeLorand/HugeLorand/README.md

 - 💞️ I’m looking to collaborate on chasing the bag
 - 📫 How to reach me : Carrier pidgeon
 - 😄 Pronouns: Him
 - ⚡ Fun fact: Barack Obama built a hospital in Afghanistan in 2015!
-Look up "Obama Kunduz Hospital" for mroe details
+Look up "Obama Kunduz Hospital" for more details

 <!---
 HugeLorand/HugeLorand is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.